daniellavoie/kafka-streaming-workshop/doc/streams/streams.md

 ### Leverage the Transformer to process our requests

 To inform Kafka Streams that we want to update the `funds` State Store for all incoming requests atomically, we can leverage the `transformValues` operator to plugin our `TransactionTransformer`.
 This operator requires us to specify the name of the `funds` State Store that will be used by the `Transformer`.
-This also Kafka Streams to keep track that events from our `transaction-request` will result in a change of state for that store.
+This also instructs Kafka Streams to keep track of events from our `transaction-request` since they will result in a change of state for our store.

 ```
 KStream<String, TransactionResult> resultStream = transactionStream